What’s On

 The attached document explains the policy and also includes a parental consent form that needs to be sent to the Welfare Officer and a small card that needs to be filled in and carried by the child to any of these activities.
 There is a link at the bottom of this page to the policy.

-If your child wishes to take part in any of these upcoming activities, please could you fill out the form and send it to Amy, either emailed as a scan to amyvictoriaferry@gmail.com or contact to arrange drop off of a paper copy.
+If your child wishes to take part in any of these upcoming activities, please could you fill out the form and either email as a scan to Alison Jack email: welfarepeeblescc@gmail.com or contact to arrange drop off of a paper copy.

 Popular Cycling Routes